 California Domestic Worker Overtime Rules

-This download outlines overtime rules that apply to domestic workers in California who work in private homes.
-The overtime a domestic worker is entitled to depends on the type of
+The following rules apply to domestic workers in California who work in private homes.
+The overtime a domestic worker is entitled to depends on the type of work they do, how they are hired and whether they live in or out of their employer’s home.
+To determine which rules apply, first identify what category of

 California Domestic Worker Employer Legal Responsibilities

-Before hiring a domestic worker, you should understand your legal obligations under federal, state and local law.
-All workers are covered by California’s wage and hour laws, regardless of immigration
+Before hiring a domestic worker, you should understand your legal obligations under federal, state, and local law.
+All workers are covered by California’s wage and hour laws regardless of immigration status.
+The checklist below provides general information about wage and hour laws covering domestic workers in California hired directly by private households or through an

 Connecticut Domestic Employer Responsibilities